Goshido/android-vulkan/docs/script-component.md

 ## <a id="method-on-input">`OnInput ( self, inputEvent )`</a>

-Optional user provided event handler in the subclass implementaion.
+Optional user provided event handler in the subclass implementation.
 The method will be called by the engine right after frame start.
 The event graph is presented [here](#event-calling-order).

 **Parameters:**

-- `self` [_required, read/write, [ScriptComponent](./script-component.md)_]: part of _Lua OOP_ convention requred to invoke method via `:` syntax
+- `self` [_required, read/write, [ScriptComponent](./script-component.md)_]: part of _Lua OOP_ convention required to invoke method via `:` syntax
 - `inputEvent` [_required, readonly, [InputEvent](./input-event.md)_]: input event with state

 **Return values:**